yzyly1992/PDF2IDML/README.md

 However, SimpleIDML does not have ability to compose new elements from raw data.
 What we need first step is to writing a composer that can format the raw data into the element that SimpleIDML can directly add or insert.
 Before this, we need to study about the standard structure of IDML. [[IDML Specification]](https://wwwimages.adobe.com/content/dam/acom/en/devnet/indesign/sdk/cs6/idml/idml-specification.pdf)

+#### Beta 0.0.6 - 1/24/2019

+SimpleIDML can not edit layout and text style, which are essential information to create an IDML file.
+Need to go back to origin, and check the official document about InDesign Scripting.
+[InDesign Scripting Tutorial](https://www.adobe.com/content/dam/acom/en/devnet/indesign/sdk/cs6/scripting/InDesign_ScriptingTutorial.pdf)